 1. While Statement in Python Infinite Loop

-Loops are incredibly powerful and they are indeed very necessary but infinite loop boils down as the only pitfall.
-Python has two types of loops only ‘While loop’ and ‘For loop’.
-While loop works exactly as the IF statement but in the IF statement, we run the block of code just once whereas in a while loop we jump back to the same point from where the code began.
+Loops are compelling and essential, but an infinite loop is the only pitfall.
+Python has two types of loops, only ‘While loop’ and ‘For loop.’
+While loop works precisely as the IF statement but in the IF statement, we run the block of code just once, whereas, in a while loop, we jump back to the same point from where the code began.
 Thus repeating itself until a condition is fulfilled.
 As we know that loops are infinite or conditional.
-Python while loop keeps reiterating a block of code which is defined inside of it until a specific desire is met.
-The while loop has a Boolean expression and the code inside of the loop is continued as long as the Boolean expression stands true.
+Python while loop, keeps reiterating a block of code that is defined inside of it until a specific desire is met.
+The while loop in Python relies on a Boolean expression and continues executing the code inside the loop as long as the Boolean expression remains true.

 Syntax of While Statement:

 As we can see above, the while loop will continue to run until the Boolean expression is TRUE.
-It is to be noted that the statements that are executed after the while loop can be a single line or even a block of code containing multiple lines.
+It’s important to note that the statements executed after the while loop can consist of either a single line or a block of code comprising multiple lines.
 There is one thing that has to be clearly understood.
-That while loop is entry controlled, meaning that it will never run if the initial test is FALSE.
+The while loop in Python uses entry control, so it does not run if the initial test condition is false.

-The above expression is false hence nothing will be executed in the output.
+The above expression is false; nothing will be executed in the output.

 2. Using IF statement with While loop

 We can impose another statement inside a while loop and break out of the loop.
-We can use Python Control Statements like ‘Break’ and ‘Continue’.
-The break is used as a python control statement and as soon as it is encountered it skips the execution of the whole block.
-We can make use of the if-else statement and also use the break keyword to come out of the while loop even before completing the condition of the while loop.
+Python control statements such as ‘break’ and ‘continue’ can be utilized.
+The break is used as a Python control statement, and as soon as it is encountered, it skips the whole block’s execution.
+We can use the if-else statement and use the break keyword to come out of the while loop even before completing the condition of the while loop.

 3. Using Break Statement

-Below is an example which will illustrate the above:
+Below is an example that will illustrate the above:

-Hence, we see here that the flow of the program jumps out of the loop before completing the 10th iteration and while the loop is terminated and printed in the console.
+Thus, we observe that the program flow jumps out of the loop before completing the 10th iteration, while the console displays the termination of the loop.

 4. Using Continue Statement